Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Approach

-To account for how the environmental context influences the agent's steering actions, we propose to initialize the hidden state $\mathbf{q}_i^1$ using features extracted from the local semantic map, rather than encode the map and the agent’s state independently.
+To account for how the environmental context influences the agent's steering actions, we initialize the hidden state $\mathbf{q}_i^1$ using features extracted from the local semantic map, rather than encoding the map and the agent’s state independently.
 However, instead of directly plugging the map features into the observation encoder, we introduce a \emph{map attention} (M-ATTN) mechanism and initialize the encoder via

 where